Frequently Asked Questions

 - Housing residency must be confirmed by Housing and Residence Life prior to purchasing a Residential Permit online at calstatela.aimsparking.com.

 - Overnight parking for resident guests is allowed in Lot 5 with a valid parking permit obtained from the parking pay stations in that lot.

 - For complete parking regulations and parking lot information visit our Parking Regulations Page.

 For more information visit the Housing Resident Parking Information Page.

 Is smoking allowed in my apartment or balcony?

-No. Smoking is not permitted in any building on campus, including open balconies, foyers, stairway landings, rooftops and pedestrian bridges between buildings.
-There are two designated smoking areas in the housing complex.
-One is located near the volleyball court in Phase II and the other is in the alcove adjacent to the access road by the stairs leading to Lot 5.
+No. Smoking is not permitted on campus.
+All CSU campuses are non-smoking.
+This includes all buildings on campus, including open balconies, foyers, stairway landings, rooftops, and pedestrian bridges between buildings.
 Smoking and proper disposal of cigarette butts should occur in designated areas only.
-Hookahs are prohibited in the housing complex.
+Hookahs are not prohibited in the housing complex.

 What is the alcohol policy?

 Alcohol may not be possessed, stored, or consumed by any person under the age of 21.
 Consuming alcoholic beverages in Cal State LA apartments is prohibited unless a person is 21 years or older and a resident of that apartment, which must be a designated 21-or-over apartment.
 Guests, regardless of their age, may not consume alcohol inside residents’ apartments or the surrounding areas.
 Providing alcohol to anyone under 21 is prohibited.
 Under no circumstances are alcoholic beverages to be consumed in public areas or Cal State LA apartments that have been designated as under-21 spaces.
 This includes balconies, landings, the Community Center, recreation areas, sidewalks, etc. See the Student Guide for more information.

 What kind of social opportunities are there?